ZanshinShadow/tolis-showcase/README.md

 - **💰 Cost Governance**: Resource cost tracking and budget monitoring
 - **🚨 Drift Detection**: Infrastructure drift monitoring and alerting

+### **⚠️ Expected Security Findings**
+**Note**: This is a **showcase project** designed to demonstrate capabilities.
+Security findings in automated scans are expected and include:
+- Demo configurations optimized for learning rather than production hardening
+- Public network access enabled for demonstration purposes
+- Simplified authentication for showcase environments
+- Standard Azure service configurations without enterprise-specific hardening

+**For Production Use**: All security findings should be addressed according to your organization's security requirements.

 ### **Continuous Security Workflows**
 ```yaml
 # Automated security checks on every commit